 We are used to business leaders recognising that they must “become agile” (with or without a capital A).
-This often follows a realisation that nimble rivals are reducing the company’s market share, whether those rivals are Amazon or a fledgling tech startup snapping at their heels.
+This often follows a realisation that nimble rivals are reducing the company’s market share, whether those rivals are Amazon or a fledgling tech startup snapping at your organisation's heels.

 Almost invariably this means some kind of digital transformation programme, which for the purposes of this article we will take to mean all technology capability combined, as an enabler for organisational and behavioural change.
 Often 'given' to IT by default, such a transformation is always disruptive to those within IT, and usually ends with the IT Department being more performant than it was before, while those outside IT may see their role as merely looking on from afar and tolerating the noise.